 Starting your first year of an undergraduate degree with Dal Science?
 Consider signing up for a First-Year Interest Group when you register for your first-year courses in June.

-First-Year Interest Groups (FIGs) are a mix of tutorials, study groups, and social get-togethers throughout fall semester.
-Each FIG is a small group of students who have similar academic interests and are usually taking at least two of the same first-year courses.
+First-Year Interest Groups (FIGs) are a mix of tutorials, study groups, and social get-togethers.
+Each FIG is a small group of students who have similar interests and are usually taking at least two of the same first-year courses.
 They're free, informal, interactive groups that will help you make the most out of your first year at Dal.

 This non-credit course (FIGS 0009) is offered in the winter semester and it's designed to help first-year students.

 You'll participate in hands-on activities that explore science-related career options so you can map out the rest of your degree with career goals in mind.

 In this course, we'll help you create a customized plan that can guide your decision-making over the next few years, beginning with how to declare your major and register for second year courses.
 We'll explore how you can match your career goals to academic program and course selection in your plan.
 You'll also learn how matching your career goals to volunteering and paid-work opportunities can help you build important skill sets that aren't always covered in classes.